GaloisInc/saw-script/doc/manual/manual.md

   * as a term of _equality type_ with a body that encodes a proof that the equality in the type is valid.

-Each of these forms is a `Term` of a diffent shape.
-And in each case the term logically consists of two parts, each of which which may contain variables (bound by enclosing lambda expressions).
-By thinking of the variables as holes which may match any sub-term, the two parts of each term can both be seen as *patterns*.
+Each of these forms is a `Term` of a different shape.
+In each case the term logically consists of two parts, each of which may contain variables (bound by enclosing lambda expressions).
+By thinking of the variables as holes that may match any sub-term, the two parts of each term can both be seen as *patterns*.
 The left-hand pattern describes a term to match (which may be a sub-term of the full term being rewritten), and the right-hand pattern describes a term to replace it